 - Nationwide availability: Caliber Home Loans are available to residents of every state except Hawaii.
 The company has branch offices in 39 states and the District of Columbia.
 If you don’t live near one of these branch offices, though, you can contact the company’s headquarters in Texas and one of its centralized loan consultants will assist you.

-- Options for those with bad credit: Caliber’s Fresh Start Program is designed for individuals working to rebuild their credit.
+- Loan options for those with bad credit: Caliber’s Fresh Start Program is designed for individuals working to rebuild their credit.
 There’s no waiting period and you can get a loan for anywhere between $150,000 and $1 million with at least a 15 percent down payment.
 There’s also the Homeowners Access plan for those who don’t qualify for traditional financing.
 If you worry about your ability to keep up with payments, this plan works well, as it allows you to have several late payments without penalty.

 - USDA loans: These are fixed-rate mortgages designed for individuals who live in rural areas that don’t qualify for conventional loans.
 You don’t have to pay anything down and you can use these loans to refinance your home or purchase a new one.